UnknownJoe796/learning-from-the-beginning/LearningFromTheBeginning.md

 - CTRL + ENTER which runs only the line your cursor is on or whatever you have selected
 - or CTRL + SHIFT + ENTER, which runs the entire file.

+If it doesn't work, try connecting it to "Light Table UI" instead.

 You're now ready to begin!

 Sidenote: You are able to use Light Table for a lot of different languages in a similar way to how we're using it for Javascript.
 You'll have to go to them for more information.

+##A Comment About Comments

+Comments are text inside code files that isn't run by the computer.

+That's how you keep notes on what your code means.
+Without writing notes about it, it's easy to forget what a certain piece does.

+Other people will probably read your code and comments too, so they should be written in plain, easy-to-read English.

+They look like this:

+    //This is a comment.

+    Real code is here.  //However, this part is a comment.

+    Here is some more code.

+    //More comments!!

+    /*This is a special type of comment that can be really long and
+    go across many lines.*/

+    More code!!

+Anything that comes after // on a line is just a comment and the computer just ignores it.

+Same thing goes for anything inbetween /\* and \*/.